The First Stage: is usually called

 segregation, legislation or other means) sections of the population

-such as women, slaves, ex-slaves, people of colour or those on low
+such as women, slaves, ex-slaves, people of color or those on low

 income.
 The government acts on behalf of, and is controlled by, the